Helping The Hurt Attorney Blog

 How Much Are Towing Fees?

-Towing prices typically add up fast.
+One thing about the cost of towing is that prices typically add up fast.
 Unfortunately, most people don't have a chance to consent to the storage and towing fees due to how serious the accident scene is.

 If your vehicle is blocking traffic, the police officer has to get it off the road quickly, and there is no time to pick what towing company you want to haul your vehicle.
 When your vehicle cannot be moved or you're unable to drive, the police will usually have it towed to the nearest salvage yard, and you will be responsible for the bill during pick up.